 “I’m a type A personality, and Kevin was really responsive at answering my questions.
 He’s quick, responds right away, available, and I knew I would always get a response and an answer.”

 Kevin sent over several samples of different cabinet colors, one of which became the clear favorite.
-“She loved the Dayton door in Urban Stone – absolutely adored it,” Kevin said.
+“She loved the Shaker door in Light Gray – absolutely adored it,” Kevin said.